 “The idea that classical music provides some kind of sanctuary for somebody with [Holocaust denier Vincent Reynouard’s] views (and the views shared by the Stormfront membership) should be completely unacceptable,” Ferriday writes, “and, moreover, should be something actively fought against.”

 And it is fought against, in the most forward-thinking corners of the classical industry — diversity fellowships in Los Angeles, Cincinnati, Detroit; Sistema-inspired programs offering free instruments and lessons to students in marginalized communities; entire orchestras comprising musicians of color and performing works by composers who have remained invisible for far too long.

 But at the end of the day, these powerful and necessary initiatives are perpetually in competition for funding and institutional support against yet another round of Beethoven and Mozart.
 Donors are white, ticket buyers are white, conductors and administrators, granting organizations and CEOs.
-The system is rigged to present classical music’s public face as precisely the sort of art form that the Stormfront extremists believe it to be and venerate it for.
+The system is rigged with gatekeepers and barriers to present classical music’s public face as precisely the sort of art form that the Stormfront extremists believe it to be and venerate it for.

 “It’s not the fault of classical music in the 21st century that its past can so easily be co-opted by nationalism or white supremacism,” Ferriday writes.
 “But sitting in the concert halls of Europe and America’s cosmopolitan cities in a usually very white audience listening to a usually very white orchestra, we don’t seem uncomfortable enough.”

 Watching the President decry entire nations as “sh*tholes,” we roll our eyes.
 We post angrily on Facebook; we shake our heads and wait expectantly for the next headline.
 We don’t seem uncomfortable enough.